 Harsha lives with his mother.
-He is responsible for running errands.
+His duties at home include running errands.
+There are 2 children in the family.
 His mother is sometimes employed as a laborer.
-There are 2 children in the family.

 Because of your sponsorship, Harsha will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Harsha lives in the mountainous community of Dunkled Estate, home to approximately 500 residents.
 Typical houses are constructed of cement floors, brick walls and tin roofs.

 The regional diet consists of wheat bread and rice.
 Common health problems in this area include fevers, coughs, colds and malnutrition.
 Most adults work on tea plantations and earn the equivalent of $51 per month.
 This community needs qualified teachers, scholastic materials, access to secondary schools, employment opportunities and proper housing.

 Your sponsorship allows the staff of Dunckled Child Development Center to provide Harsha with Bible teaching, nutritious meals, health screening, health education, self-esteem building activities, music and art therapy, vocational training, literacy classes and personality development workshops.
 Forty percent of the children in this project are not attending school because the schools are very far away and there is no public transportation available.